iscc/iscc-specs/docs/specification.md

 ## Overview

-The ISCC is used to permanently identify a given digital media object.
+The ISCC is used to permanently identify the content of a given digital media object.
 It is algorithmically generated from basic metadata and the contents of the digital media object which it identifies.
 The ISCC Digest is a fixed size sequence of 32 bytes (256 bits) assembled from multiple sub-components.
 The printable ISCC Code is an [RFC 4648](https://tools.ietf.org/html/rfc4648#section-6) base32[^base32] encoded string representation of an ISCC Digest.
 This is a high-level overview of the ISCC creation process:

 ![iscc-creation-process](images/iscc-creation-process.svg)